• Skip to main content

 Dr. Méndez was passionate about research and training the next generation of head and neck surgeon-scientists.
 Therefore, this award is intended to expose an under-represented minority medical student to the field of Head and Neck Oncologic Surgery.
 Students with an interest in exposure to head and neck oncologic research are encouraged to apply.
 To round out the experience, clinical exposure and direct patient care will be a component of this year long research experience.
 Currently, less than 5% of practicing Otolaryngologists identify as minority providers.
 The AHNS recognizes the importance of increasing diversity, equity and inclusion in our surgical subspecialty to achieve the best outcomes for all head and neck cancer patients we serve.

 The Dr. Eddie Méndez Fellowship awardee will receive $10,000.
 The recipient is expected to work with their research mentor to create a budget related to their proposed research.
-It is expected that a portion of the budget be used for travel expenses to the AHNS annual meeting.
+It is required that a portion of the budget be used for travel expenses to the AHNS annual meeting.
 The remaining funds may be used at the discretion of the recipient and mentor.

 Eligibility Criteria: